-Chloe Raub (NC ‘07) is Head of the Newcomb Archives and Vorhoff Collection of Newcomb Institute.
-She is active in the GLAM (galleries, libraries, archives, and museums) Wikimedia community and Art+Feminism, a global campaign to improve coverage of women and non-binary artists on Wikipedia and encourage greater diversity among Wikipedia editors.
-She is a past board member of the LGBT+ Archives Project of Louisiana and former Co-Chair of the Society of American Archivists Women’s Collections Section.
+Chloe Raub (NC ‘07) is Head of the Newcomb Archives and Vorhoff Collection.
 She holds a B.A. in Anthropology with a minor in Women’s Studies, an M.A. in Anthropology and Museum Studies from George Washington University, an M.S.L.I.S. in Library Science and Cultural Heritage Information Management from Catholic University, and is a Certified Archivist.

-- Teaches information literacy and archival research skills
+- Teaches critical and feminist information literacy and archival research skills

 - Provides research assistance to Tulane students, staff, faculty, and alums, as well as visiting researchers regardless of institutional affiliation

 Chloe Raub, “Tarot Decks in the (Ivory) Tower,” Archival Outlook, September/October 2021.

 Chloe Raub, “Supporting Student Activism: Documenting the Women’s March on Washington and Beyond,” Archival Outlook, July/August 2017.

 Chloe Raub, “Wikipedia, Gender, and Archives: Closing the Gender Gap on Wikipedia through Archival Outreach,” Archival Outlook, May/June 2015.